ihcsim/zapit/README.md

 * nginx proxies traffic in and out of the system.
 * scanner handles user's request by extracting the URL to be scanned from the request.
 * redis stores a list of blocked URLs and IPs obtained from the [ZeuS Tracker](https://zeustracker.abuse.ch/blocklist.php).
-* feeder polls the ZeuS Tracker website and RSS Feed for new blocked URLs
+* feeder polls the ZeuS Tracker website and RSS Feed for new blocked URLs, at a configurable regular interval.

 ![System Design](https://github.com/ihcsim/zapit/raw/master/img/system-design.png)